-Appendix Figure B2 shows that, consistent with an underlying mechanism of updates in perceptions about the local popularity in xenophobic views in the area of player 2, the Trump won treatment shifts to the right the distribution of the dictator's perceptions about the local popularity of these views.
+Appendix Figure B3 shows that, consistent with the underlying mechanism of updates in perceptions about the local popularity in xenophobic views in the area of player 2, the Trump won treatment shifts the distribution of the dictator's perceptions about the local popularity of these views to the right.
 The average belief goes up from 44.9% to 53.5% (p-value<0.001).

-We can again use the Trump won treatment as an instrument moving perceptions.
-In Appendix Table B9, we present evidence that the dictators' perceptions causally affect their amount given and the probability of giving when the previous study subject donated in public, but not when he donated in private.

-Again, the information given does not affect the variance in the distribution of guesses on the popularity of xenophobic views in the area of the previous study subject.
+We can again use the Trump won treatment as an instrument for perceptions.
+In Appendix Table B6, we present evidence that the dictators' perceptions causally affect their amount given and the probability of giving when the subject from Experiment 1 donated in public, but not when they donated in private.
+These results indicate that manipulating beliefs about the popularity of Donald Trump: 1) has the expected effect on the perceived popularity of anti-immigrants views in the area of player 2; 2) this decreases punishment in the public condition (which is when the social pressure for the recipient to express those views could be present); and 3) this does not have any effect in the private condition (where social pressure is absent).